Chapter 22:

 “No. No—That’s a lie!
 How could she lose?!
 She’s—she’s the strongest!
 You saw her!
 You saw us train!
 This has to be a mistake—”

 Liora cut him off, “She lost, Rein!
 She entered the Demon Lord’s castle after we baited out his generals.
 Her party kept them occupied.
-Aura had a chance to face Demon Lord without interrupting anyone.
-We led the army against the demon host, and for a time, we held.
+Aura had a chance to face Demon Lord without interruption.
+We led the army against the demon host.
 It was brutal, but we hold out.
 A stalemate.”

 She opened her eyes.
 Cold.
 Grim.
 And empty.